Phil Smith (basketball)

-Philip Arnold Smith (April 22, 1952 – July 29, 2002) was an American professional basketball player who played for 9 seasons in the National Basketball Association (NBA) for various teams, including the Golden State Warriors, San Diego Clippers and Seattle SuperSonics.
+Philip Arnold Smith (April 22, 1952 – July 29, 2002) was an American professional basketball player who played for nine seasons in the National Basketball Association (NBA) for various teams, including the Golden State Warriors, San Diego Clippers and Seattle SuperSonics.
 Smith played college basketball for the San Francisco Dons.

 Collegiate career

-A 6'4" All-American guard from the University of San Francisco (USF), Smith was not heavily recruited out of George Washington High School.
+A 6'4" shooting guard from the University of San Francisco (USF), Smith was not heavily recruited out of George Washington High School.
 After graduating from high school a semester early, Smith followed his older brother and enrolled in night classes at USF.
 Having been seen playing in a pickup game on campus, he was recruited by coach Bob Gaillard, who enlisted him on the freshman squad (the NCAA did not allow freshmen to play on varsity at this time) where he averaged 16.7 ppg.
 He went on to lead the team in scoring in each of his three varsity seasons, 15.0, 18.7, and 20.7 ppg, for a career average of 18.1 ppg and was an all-West Coast Conference selection all three years.
 The Dons made appearances in the 1972 NCAA Men's Division I Basketball Tournament placing 4th in the Western Regional after losing to Weber State, and finished in the elite eight in the 1973 NCAA Men's Division I Basketball Tournament and 1974 NCAA Men's Division I Basketball Tournament, where they lost both times to UCLA under John Wooden.
 As a result, he was drafted #1 in the 1973 ABA draft by the Virginia Squires, but declined leaving college early.
 He was named to the All-American team his senior year.
 Scoring 1,523 career points, he excelled at USF becoming the ninth-leading scorer in school history.
-On February 17, 2001 his number 20 was retired at halftime during a home game against the University of San Diego.
+On February 17, 2001, his number 20 was retired at halftime during a home game against the University of San Diego.
 He is one of only five players to have their number retired by USF.
-He was named one of the Top-50 WCC athletes of all-time in 2001.
+He was named one of the Top-50 WCC athletes of all time in 2001.